ignmiz/ATC_Console/README.md

 Path to the sectorfiles and BADA directory should be changed in `./config/paths.txt`.

 ## Bug & Issues
 As for every first big, overly ambitious project in young dev's life, several mistakes were made.
 I'll try to list them here, based of what I learned since then.
-If you are insane enough, suffering from insomnia and thus having enough time to solve any of them, feel free to open a pull request.
+If you are insane, suffering from insomnia and thus having enough time to solve any of them, feel free to open a pull request.
 The problems I know of are:
  - local code replication due mistakes in architecture
  - poorly designed multithreading resulting in data races
  - few rare, hard to track out-of-bounds errors